gauenk/stnls/README.md

 Batching across patches places an upper-bound on the memory consumption of any patch-based method.
-This allows patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to large batches (from 4 to 128).
+This allows patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to long videos (from 4 to 128).

 Operating on arbitrary rectangular regions enables methods to be applied to fixed or dynamically chosen regions.